 Q6.
 Name some of the important Spring Modules?

-Below is the list of some of the important Spring Framework modules are:
+Below is the list of some of the important Spring Framework modules:

-- Spring Context – This module used for the dependency injection process.
+- Spring Context – This module is used for the dependency injection process.

-- Spring AOP – This module helpful for aspect-oriented programming.
+- Spring AOP – This module is helpful for aspect-oriented programming.

-- Spring DAO – Spring DAO module used for database operations by using DAO pattern
+- Spring DAO – Spring DAO module is used for database operations by using DAO pattern.

 - Spring JDBC – Spring JDBC used for JDBC connection and DataSource support.